openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 #.
 A pop-up will open showing your Dropbox account.

 #.
 Select the videos you would like to upload by clicking the checkboxes.
-You may select as many images as you would like (See #6 in the image below).
+You may select as many images as you would like (see #6 in the image below).
 Then click the **Choose** button (see #7 in the image below).

    .. image:: ../../../shared/images/select_videos.png
       :width: 300
       :alt: From your Dropbox you will be able to click a check box next to any of the videos you want to upload and then click "Choose."

 OVS will take a few minutes to upload and process the videos.
 You will see the status change inside the collection folder.
 You do not have to remain on the page for process to run.
 You will receive an email from **MIT ODL Video** with the status of your video once processing is complete.
-The video will now appear on the **Video Uploads** page within your course.
+The video will now appear on the **Video Uploads** page within your course:

+#.
+Open the course in Studio.

+#.
+On the **Content** menu, select **Video Uploads**.

 .. note::
   **Video uploads, even very large ones, should take less than two hours to complete.** If you have a video that is still processing after two hours, try uploading it again.
-If it still does not work, please report the issue to your assigned Educational Technologist.
+If it still does not work, please report the issue to your **assigned educational technologist**.

 .. note::
   Once you have uploaded a video to your OVS collection, you may delete it from your Dropbox.
 It will not affect the video collection.